networknt/light-doc/content/en/faq/gzip-response.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

 ### How to compress the response with gzip

-For some of the API endpoints, the response body are big and it might be necessary to compress it before return it to the client.
+For some of the API endpoints, the response bodies are big and it might be necessary to compress it before return it to the client.
 Undertow has a built-in EncodingHandler that can be utilize for this.